 Microsoft has released a preview version of a next major .NET Framework release, which is essentially a merge of the full .NET 4.8 Framework with .NET Core 3.1.
 It will allow developers to use a single framework and runtime with uniform behavior and support on multiple platforms.
-SocketTools 10 will include support for .NET 5.0 when it is released, and we are currently working with the preview version.
+SocketTools 10 will include support for .NET 5.0 when it is released, and we are providing builds of SocketTools which use the current preview release.

-To use the .NET 5.0 preview, you will need to install the latest preview release of Visual Studio 2019 (at this time version 16.7.0), and then use the install packages for the x86 and x64 frameworks.
+To use the .NET 5.0 preview, you will need to install the latest preview release of Visual Studio 2019 (at this time version 16.7.0 Preview 5.0), and then use the install packages for the x86 and x64 frameworks.
 After installing the preview, new .NET Core projects will automatically select the pre-release version of the 5.0 Framework.

 You can use these download links for the Visual Studio 2019 Preview and the .NET 5.0 Framework.